Read This First

 Prompt 1: Provide an in-depth description of information theory.

-The section turns on An In-Depth Description, Fundamental Concepts, and Applications.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep An In-Depth Description, Fundamental Concepts, and Applications in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep An In-Depth Description distinct from Fundamental Concepts.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep An In-Depth Description distinct from Fundamental Concepts.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Shannon entropy ( H ) is defined as